torrentius/RDK-READY-HW-REQUIREMENTS/README.md

 - Credentials
 - Secure configuration data

-Secure storage SHOULD be implemented using hardware-backed protection mechanisms where available.
+Secure storage SHOULD be implemented using hardware-backed protection mechanisms where available, including:

+- TPM 2.0
+- OP-TEE Secure Storage
+- Replay Protected Memory Block (RPMB)
+- Hardware Security Module (HSM), where applicable

+The platform SHOULD expose secure storage services through a standards-based cryptographic interface such as PKCS#11.

+Applications SHOULD interact with secure objects through PKCS#11 rather than vendor-specific APIs whenever practical.

 **Priority**